Coal Tar Sealers Strictly Prohibited

 Instructions for Obtaining a Commercial Sealant Applicators Annual Permit and License

-Beginning January 1, 2018 no person shall apply a coal tar or other high PAH Content sealant product on asphalt paved surfaces within the township.
+No person shall apply a coal tar or other high PAH Content sealant product on asphalt paved surfaces within the township.

 • No commercial applicator, residential or commercial developer, or other similar individual or organization shall direct any employee, independent contractor, volunteer, or other person to apply or sell any coal tar or other high PAH content sealant product to any driveway, parking lot, or other surface within the township.

 • A license must be applied for at the township clerk’s office.
 Be sure to have your product name, SDS sheet and CAS numbers ready when applying.

 • A license issued under this article shall be valid until expiration, suspension, or revocation.

 • A notarized, sworn statement signed by an owner or duly authorized representative of a commercial applicator indicating that the applicator will comply with the requirements of the Ordinance of the Township throughout the registration period.

 • All commercial sealer product applicators shall be licensed in good standing by the Township before applying sealants on any paved surfaces in the township.

 • The penalty for a first violation, of this article III, shall be the payment of two hundred dollars ($200.00), and the penalty for a second and each subsequent violation within any two (2) year period shall be the payment of five hundred dollars ($500.00).

 • Any person or business found to have violated a provision of this Article III, of the chapter 14.5, shall be responsible for a municipal civil infraction.